-Residency for Transfer students, Sophomores, Juniors, and Seniors:
+Residency for Transfer students, Juniors, and Seniors:

-Sophomores, Juniors, and Seniors are encouraged, but not required to live on campus.
-Returning Residents interested in living on campus must renew their applications for housing each year by the established deadline(s) and submit a non- refundable \$275.00 housing deposit.
+Transfers, Juniors and Seniors are encouraged, but not required to live on campus.
+Current Residents who have finished their 2 year requirement and are interested in living on campus again must renew their applications for housing each year thereafter by the established deadline(s) and submit a non- refundable \$275.00 housing deposit.
 Returning Residents will be housed if space is available.
 If space is not available, Returning Residents will be notified as soon as possible and their deposit will be refunded to their student account within a reasonable period of time.